ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers.md

 > [!IMPORTANT]
 > Potentially, everyone included in an information barriers policy can be blocked from communicating with others in Microsoft Teams.
 When people affected by information barriers policies are part of the same Microsoft Teams team or group chat, they will be removed from those chat sessions.
 However, information barriers will not apply to email communications or to file sharing through SharePoint Online, OneDrive, or Microsoft Teams.

-To learn more about the Microsoft Teams experience with information barriers, see [Information barriers in Microsoft Teams](https://docs.microsoft.com/MicrosoftTeams/information-barriers-in-teams).
+To learn more about the user experience with information barriers, see [Information barriers in Microsoft Teams](https://docs.microsoft.com/MicrosoftTeams/information-barriers-in-teams).

 ## How policies are defined for information barriers